sanjeethgwd/webdriver_io/README.md

 # webdriver_io

-## This explain you the basic understanding of webdriver.io in Automation.
+## This will explain you the basic understanding of webdriver.io in Automation.

 ### Steps: